 - Conflict & Violence: This includes work on violence in interface areas, disputes over parades, anti-social behaviour, various forms of hate crimes and young people’s involvement in violence;

-- Equality & Diversity: we have undertaken various projects on issues affecting the minority ethnic communities and the lesbian, gay, bisexual and transgender population of Northern Ireland;
+- Equality & Diversity: various projects have been undertaken on issues affecting the minority ethnic communities and the lesbian, gay, bisexual and transgender population of Northern Ireland;

-- Human Rights: Our work has focused on issues associated with freedom of assembly in Northern Ireland and Europe and on the relationships between conflict intervention work and human rights;
+- Human Rights: ICR’s work has focused on issues associated with freedom of assembly in Northern Ireland and Europe and on the relationships between conflict intervention work and human rights;

 - Legacy of the Conflict: A number of studies have explored the ongoing impact of the Troubles on individual lives, institutional practices and service provision;